SQream/sqream_docs/reference/sql/sql_functions/index.rst

    * - :ref:`eomonth`
      - Calculates the last day of the month of a given date expression
    * - :ref:`extract`
-     - ANSI syntax for extracting date or time element from a date expression
+     - ANSI Syntax for extracting date or time element from a date expression
    * - :ref:`getdate`
      - Returns the current timestamp as ``DATETIME``
    * - :ref:`sysdate`